 The IB certification process is a long and rigorous one – which means that not just any school is able to satisfy the organisation’s standards.
-As an IB World school, a staged approach towards the introduction of teaching and learning experiences is implemented and then closely monitored via regular visits by the IB PYP teams.
-Authorisation generally takes approximately three years, giving the school and its community time to throughly plan, construct and establish all aspects of the programme.
+As an IB World School, a staged approach towards the introduction of teaching and learning experiences is implemented and then closely monitored via regular visits by the IB PYP teams.

 Within the IB Primary Years Programme, six subject areas are identified:

 These transdisciplinary themes help teachers to develop units of inquiry–investigation into important ideas identified by the school that require a high level of involvement by students.
 These inquiries are substantial, in-depth and usually last for several weeks.
-Examples of some of the transdisciplinary themes include:
+The transdisciplinary themes are:

 To find out more about the International Baccalaureate Primary Years Programme please visit the official PYP Website or contact